JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Allow the lyate to flow through the column.
 	* Collect some of the flow-through for gel analysis.
 Can keep it all if you think there is a chance you will capture more protein from the flow-through.
 * Wash resin
 	* collect all the flow-through from each wash in a used tip tray.
 Mix it up and save some for gel analysis after each wash is completed.
+(Don't want to catch only first or last drips through column; need to homogenize for gel)
 	* typically up to 20mM imidazole is used in the washes.
 	* 10mM showed a lot of ADH washing of 150126
 	* Try washing with NaCl PO4 (no imidazole), PO4 without NaCl or imidazole, and finally 10mM imidazole PO4.